 However, expectations for the potential of village elections must be tempered by the political reality in China.
 The ruling Communist Party has so far consistently ruled out democratization as a future political goal and exhibited a high sense of insecurity toward signs of organized political opposition.
 While Chinese leaders see certain instrumental value in allowing village elections to continue, they have given this experiment low political priority.
-This is evident in the fact that a secondary bureau-cracy - the Ministry of Civil Affairs - has been assigned the responsibility of implementing the programme.
+This is evident in the fact that a secondary bureaucracy - the Ministry of Civil Affairs - has been assigned the responsibility of implementing the programme.
 Lack of top-level political commitment will deprive this experiment of new momentum and support in addressing several thorny political issues.
-For example, there are no clear policies on how to define the power and role of the Communist Party in villages, and the relationship between elected village officials and the unelected township officials who wield enormous power over the former.
+For example, there are no clear policies on how to define the power and role of the Communist Party in villages with elected village committees, the legality of political opposition groups in villages, and the relationship between elected village officials and the unelected township officials who wield enormous power over the former.
 These unresolved issues are likely to cloud the prospects of village elections and increase the uncertainty of their political impact.